johncollinson2001/ed-simulator/docs/FHIRServer.md

 > :warning: A client secret expires periodically, depending on the length specified when it
 > was created.
 Consult with your administrator on how long your secret is valid.

+#### How to Set Environment Variables

+Environment variables can be set in many different ways.
+If using an IDE such as Visual Studio then the easiest way is to add them to launchSettings.json, so they are set when the solution is executed.

+If running the solution outside of an IDE, then you can set the variables as system environment variables.

 For further details, including how best to set the environment variables on different platforms, see the following URL: